 Florida offers a diverse array of sports fish species along with responsible management of the population allowing state fishing to thrive.

 Below is the Island Real Estate top ten list of things to know about Anna Maria Island fishing to assist you in making the most of your angling experience on island time.

 1. Why Fish Anna Maria Island?

-Local bodies of water near Anna Maria Island include the Gulf of Mexico, Tampa Bay, Intracoastal waterways of Anna Maria sound, Palma Sola Bay and Sarasota Bay, and the Manatee River.
+Local bodies of water near Anna Maria Island include; the Gulf of Mexico, Tampa Bay, Intracoastal waterways of Anna Maria sound, Palma Sola Bay, Sarasota Bay, and the Manatee River.

 Pier fishing is a popular pass time on Anna Maria Island, and does not require any sort of fishing license as long as the pier offers a blanket license.

 There are three piers to fish off of on Anna Maria Island including the Rod and Reel pier, Anna Maria City Pier and the Bradenton Beach City Pier.
 Rod and Reel and the Anna Maria City Pier are located on north end and stretch out over Tampa Bay waters offering gorgeous views of the Sunshine Skyway Bridge.
 The Bradenton Beach city pier overlooks Sarasota Bay, Cortez Fishing Village, and the Bradenton Beach Anchorage where long term boats may reside.